christmas market breaks

 What To Expect From A Christmas Market Break

 While you generally won't be charged to go into a Christmas market, you may find that prices are a little higher than other shops, however it's really the experience you are paying for.
+Think pretty, twinkling lights, traditional wooden stalls and plenty of festive fun like ice skating, seeing Santa Claus and Christmas carols!
 Be sure to check if you are paying a deposit for your Gluhwein cup and therefore needs returning, otherwise it's a great keepsake from your festive break.